9_Rendering 3D Scenes

 Camera Rig

-The final component is a special object that carries the camera as it moves in three dimensions.
+The final component is a special object called a rig that carries the camera as it moves in three dimensions.

-In addition, the camera will be able to pan up and down without affecting the direction of movement.
+In addition, the camera will be able to pan up and down without changing the direction of movement.

-We can accomplish this by making the CameraRig
+We can accomplish this by making a CameraRig

-class and then add to it the camera object as a child node.
+class and then adding a camera object to it as a child node.

 Inputs related to movement will apply to the CameraRig